thomasgauvin/Azure-Cognitive-Services-Speech-Azure-Functions-demo/README.md

-# Sample Repository for the Microsoft Cognitive Services Speech SDK
+# Add Text-to-Speech to your website using Azure Cognitive Services and Azure Functions to authorize requests.

 This project uses Azure Cogntive Services Speech synthesis and Azure Functions to provide text-to-speech in the browser.